knoerregaard/Learning-Javascript/README.md

 ```
 console.log("hello world")
 ```
-This will write 'hello world' to the console (eg browser console).
+The above example will write 'hello world' to the console (eg browser console).

 We can also write our own functions.
 Here is the basic function template: